Dilpreet047/Task-Tracking-Application/README.md

 ## Task Tracking Application
-A MERN stack application that helps you plan your day.
+An application that helps you plan your day.